yamanoku/vuefes-japan-2023/pages/en.md

 Web accessibility is positioned not as reasonable accommodation itself, but as a form of environmental adjustment, undertaken as a preemptive measure.

-As explained in the previous section on reasonable accommodations, even matters that could only be addressed via phone calls or writing can now be handled asynchronously through the web, enabling individuals to make inquiries or input by themselves using assistive technologies.
+As explained in the previous section on reasonable accommodations, even matters that could only be addressed via phone calls or writing can now be handled asynchronously through the web, enabling individuals to make inquiries or input.

 By achieving web accessibility, an increase in user satisfaction is expected, along with a reduction in inquiries and improved overall work efficiency.